 The Company sold put warrants to an independent third party in December 1997 that entitled the holder of the warrants to sell 1.5 million shares of common stock to the Company at \$38.12 per share.
 Additionally, the Company purchased call options from the same independent third party that entitled the Company to buy 1 million shares at \$39.88 per share.
 The premiums received with respect to the equity options totaled \$4.5 million and equaled the premiums paid.
 Consequently, there was no exchange of cash.
+At any given date, the amounts potentially subject to market risk were generally limited to the amount by which the per share price of the put warrants exceeds the market value of the Company's common stock.
 The put warrants permitted a net share settlement at the Company's option.
 In March 1998, the Company exercised the call option, electing the net share settlement option and retired approximately 97,000 shares of its common stock.
 The put warrants expired unexercised.
+In connection with the proposed acquisition of Discreet Logic Inc. (see Note 9 to the condensed consolidated financial statements), the Company's Board of Directors has rescinded and terminated all stock repurchase programs.